Pamir Highway Guide

 Most visitors will need a visa to enter Tajikistan, good news is: most nationalities are eligible for an E-Visa which is super simple, you can apply online here.

-The E-Visa will set most people back $50 USD, applying in an embassy, prices can range somewhat.
+The e-Visa will set most people back $50 USD, applying in an embassy, prices can range somewhat.
+When applying for an e-visa you can also apply for your GBAO permit for $20 additional.

 If you’re planning to apply for visas on the road check out Caravanistan’s embassy reports.